saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **figure_p4_det_3_002.png**: Multi-panel figure showing microneutralization (MN) titers (log2 scale) for A(H3N2) viruses and hemagglutination inhibition (HI) titers for A(H1N1)pdm09, B/Victoria, and B/Yamagata viruses.
-Four vaccine groups (Fluzone IIV4, Fluarix IIV4, ccIIV4, and RIV4) are compared at Day 0, 1 month, and 6 months post-vaccination via scatter plots with GMTs and 95% CIs.
-P values above horizontal bars indicate statistical differences between groups at each time point.
-Evidence: At 1-month and 6-month time points against cell-propagated A(H3N2) antigens, the RIV4 group (orange) shows higher GMTs with multiple significant p values (e.g., p<0.0001, p=0.0003) compared to egg-based vaccines, indicating stronger cross-reactive antibody responses.
-The figure shows that the recombinant vaccine (RIV4) elicits significantly higher neutralizing antibody titers against cell-propagated, mismatched A(H3N2) strains at both 1 and 6 months post-vaccination, which supports the claim that recombinant technology leads to a broader immune response that may provide cross-protection in mismatch seasons.
-Note: Sample sizes vary by group and age, data are antibody titers not clinical efficacy; some panels (e.g., B strains) show minimal differences.
+- **figure_p4_det_3_002.png**: The figure shows that the recombinant vaccine (RIV4) elicits significantly higher neutralizing antibody titers against cell-propagated, mismatched A(H3N2) strains at both 1 and 6 months post-vaccination, which supports the claim that recombinant technology leads to a broader immune response that may provide cross-protection in mismatch seasons.

-- **figure_p6_det_5_006.png**: Multi-panel figure showing ELISA-measured antibody titers to HA head (egg and cell virus HA) for influenza strains A(H3N2), A(H1N1)pdm09, B/Victoria, B/Yamagata at pre-vaccination (Day 0), 1 month, and 6 months post-vaccination (Panel A), the geometric mean ratios of egg to cell HA titers (Panel B), HA stalk-binding antibody titers for H3 and H1 stalk domains at the same time points (Panel C), and fold-rise of stalk titers from Day 0 to 1 month (Panel D).
-Four vaccine groups are color-coded: Fluzone IIV4 (gray), Fluarix IIV4 (blue), ccIIV4 (green), and recombinant HA vaccine RIV4 (orange).
-Statistical significance bars and p-values are shown.
-Evidence: Recombinant vaccine (RIV4) elicited significantly higher HA stalk antibody titers and greater fold-rise at 1 month post-vaccination compared to other groups, indicating a broader, cross-reactive immune response. supports the claim because the figure demonstrates that the recombinant HA vaccine induces stronger stalk-directed antibody responses—a correlate of broad cross-protection—even though mismatch-season efficacy is not directly measured, this broader immunity suggests potential cross-protection.
-Note: While stalk antibody responses suggest broader immunity, the figure does not directly assess clinical cross-protection in a mismatch season; efficacy data are not presented.
+- **figure_p6_det_5_006.png**: supports the claim because the figure demonstrates that the recombinant HA vaccine induces stronger stalk-directed antibody responses—a correlate of broad cross-protection—even though mismatch-season efficacy is not directly measured, this broader immunity suggests potential cross-protection.

-- **figure_p10_mrg_det_9_004.png**: The figure presents ELISA-measured geometric mean titers (GMTs) of hemagglutinin (HA) head and stalk binding antibodies at Day 0 and 1 month post‐vaccination across seven repeat vaccination arms: cell culture quadrivalent (ccIIV4), recombinant quadrivalent (RIV4), and egg-based quadrivalent (IIV4) used in various prime/boost combinations.
-Panels show head titers for H3N2, pdm09, B/Victoria, and B/Yamagata antigens, ratios of egg‐ versus cell‐based head titers, stalk titers for H3 and H1, and fold‐rise of stalk antibody titers with 95% confidence intervals and reported p values for within‐group comparisons.
-Evidence: Statistically significant increases in H3 stalk antibody titers at 1 month post‐vaccination in recombinant‐containing arms (ccIIV4-RIV4 p=0.0001; RIV4-RIV4 p=0.004; IIV4-RIV4 p=0.03), and in H1 stalk antibodies in at least one recombinant arm (RIV4-ccIIV4 p=0.006).
-The data show that vaccination regimens including recombinant vaccine (RIV4) induce significantly higher HA stalk antibody responses, which are broadly cross-reactive, supporting the claim that recombinant technology leads to a broader immune response that may provide cross-protection, even in a mismatch season.
-Note: The figure reports antibody titers and fold-rises but does not include direct clinical efficacy data in a mismatch season.
-Sample sizes per arm are modest, and cross-protection is inferred from stalk antibody levels rather than demonstrated by challenge or epidemiological outcomes.
+- **figure_p10_mrg_det_9_004.png**: The data show that vaccination regimens including recombinant vaccine (RIV4) induce significantly higher HA stalk antibody responses, which are broadly cross-reactive, supporting the claim that recombinant technology leads to a broader immune response that may provide cross-protection, even in a mismatch season.

 #### Source: Treanor_et_al.__2011_